Fixed penalty notices - frequently asked questions

 Therefore we take our enforcement duties seriously and back up what is an important message with action.
 This is the aim of our enforcement patrols which seek to target those who choose to ignore the laws which the vast majority abide by.

-Environmental quality issues and offences such as littering and dog fouling have consistently been highlighted by residents as areas of concern.
+Environmental quality issues and offences such as littering and dog fouling have consistently been highlighted by residents as of significant concern.

 No, you cannot pay the fixed penalty in instalments.
 However, if there are particular circumstances you wish us to consider, we may extend the time period by which you can pay the fixed penalty in full and avoid prosecution.
 If you experiencing difficulty paying, please explain in writing and provide supporting evidence.